zsid/testcafe-azure-ad/README.md

 azureAdPassword: process.env.AZURE_AD_PASSWORD // Your-password
 ```

-- Start the app `yarn start` (dont forget to `yarn` before that to install dependancies) and then in run seperately your `testcafe` tests - `yarn test:e2e:chrome`.
+- Start the app `yarn start` (dont forget to `yarn` before that to install dependancies) and then run seperately your `testcafe` tests - `yarn test:e2e:chrome`.
 You can see that the tests pass in safari `yarn test:e2e:safari`.
-The tests will also fail in `headless` mode.
+The tests will also fail in `headless` mode `yarn test:e2e:headless`

 - If you add debug in your tests when running them in `chrome` before navigating away, you can `unlock` the page and complete the flow - you will see that the loop will not longer be there.
 To simulate that add `debug` before the last `submit`